-Anyone who has ever suffered the severe abdominal pain of an acute diverticulitis attack agrees it’s never something they want to experience again.
+Anyone who has ever suffered severe diverticulitis pain in their abdomen agrees it’s never something they want to experience again.
 However, the intense pain of a severe, acute diverticulitis episode is only one form of diverticulitis symptoms.
 Many more people suffer from chronic diverticulitis symptoms, which are characterized by less severe lower abdominal pain, bloating, constipation, and diarrhea.

 Diverticulitis—a disease of the colon that causes lower abdominal pain—is becoming increasingly common in the United States in the over-50 population.
 As we age, become more sedentary, and eat Western-style diets devoid of fiber, many of us start to develop small, weak areas in the muscular wall of the colon.
 This allows the colon’s lining to protrude through, forming tiny pouches called diverticuli.
 (See also our post “Diverticulitis Diet: Make Smart Food Choices to Keep the Pain at Bay.”)

 It’s fortunate that diverticuli usually don’t cause any symptoms, given how common they are: 50 percent of people at age 50 years, 60 percent at age 60 years, and almost 70 percent of people in their 70s and 80s are estimated to have diverticulosis, which is how the condition is defined when the presence of diverticula causes no symptoms.
 In up to 20 percent of people with diverticulosis, however, the diverticuli bleed or become inflamed or infected, leading to what is called diverticulitis.

 Abdominal pain, fever, and constipation are common diverticulitis symptoms, but, as you will soon see, medical researchers have recently discovered that the symptoms of diverticulitis are much more variable than traditionally thought.

 Do you want to prevent gastritis, ease GERD symptoms, and stop the discomfort of indigestion?